WORDS BY THE ARTIST ABOUT HER ART

 For most of my life I didn’t give my gift very much food to grow on, only crayons (the 8 pack) until age 14, then public school tempera paint (again only the basic 8 colors).
 It wasn’t until college that I ever saw the inside of a real art supply store.
 Seeing all of the gorgeous but fearsome supplies like Dr. Martin’s Dyes, Craypas, packs of construction paper in 150 colors was far too intimidating.
 I couldn’t overcome my fear of possibly using them in a way that was against the rules.
 I couldn’t flow with the possibilities.
 I couldn’t just jump in and splash around.
 It took me years, way beyond college to grow into my artistic skin and have the confidence to use the colors and brushstrokes that had been denied escape from the Genie Bottle of my body.

+Graduation from Moore College of Art was in 1971.
+I didn’t truly start painting again until 1999.
+My painting style can be described as soft, emotional, representational, romantically feminine, contemporary, political, humanitarian, and most recently abstract.
+The images and brush strokes are often flowing as a natural conversation between friends, and painterly as soft butter spread on luscious velvet, especially in my large series of irises.
+My images and brush strokes have a contemporary, modernistic feel.
+My “Chair Paintings” are a confluence of my original style with elements of impressionism, colors of Matisse and Gauguin.
+I’ve also painted a group of graphic, larger than life irises relating to the work of Georgia O’Keefe.
+My objective is to paint beautiful paintings that give the viewer a sense of deep satisfaction, or raise prickles.
 My studio is my happy place where natural light floods in and influences my views of the world both literally and metaphorically.
 I begin a painting with an imagined image and then proceed by memory in combination with seeing and feeling.
 I am in a state of concentration during my painting time.
 It is when I am in the deepest concentration, almost a trance, that I achieve my best work.
 The feeling or sensation I have when I’m painting is a charged feeling; it is what I imagine a cosmic message would feel like.
 The message comes flowing into my brain and travels through my head and chest and stomach and then out my arm, and hand and brush onto the canvas.
 It is when this level of concentration is broken that I often struggle with my brush and paint.

 Being an artist has made me different from other people and it has taken me more than several adult years to grow comfortable in my state of being.
 Now that I’m here I revel in the way I see beauty.
 I’m thankful for my gifts and I wish to share my paintings with you in hope that they will be uplifting in these hard political times and in a world that still has not figured out how to put an end to war.